Rockwell55/Rockwell55/README.md

 - 👋 Hi, I’m @Rockwell55
-- 👀 I’m interested in ... learning more about programming and its capabilities
+- 👀 I’m interested in ... learning more about cloud architecture and software engineering
-- 🌱 I’m currently learning ... javascript
+- 🌱 I’m currently learning ... advanced javascript, other cloud platforms, and whatever else I can to help my employer
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... anything interesting and useful
 - 📫 How to reach me ...

 <!---
 Rockwell55/Rockwell55 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.